 About

-- More specifically, my research pioneers the connection between the deliberate human-like reasoning of agent models and the adaptability of language models.
-It advances ToM reasoning by grounding it in cognitive theories, leveraging multi-modal, multi-agent and multi-perspective data, and scaling to long-context, complex scenarios.
+- We bridge the deliberate human-like reasoning of agent models with the adaptability of language models, advancing ToM by grounding it in cognitive theories, leveraging multi-modal, multi-agent, and multi-perspective data, and scaling to long-context, complex scenarios.

-- We advocate for an era of real-world human interaction, where models learn from real users' diverse goals and preferences, adapt to situational demands, and scale with actual usage.
-We introduce Reinforcement Learning from Human Interaction (RLHI), which learns directly from user conversations and outperforms RLHF at the user level.
+- We advocate for an era of real-world human interaction, where models learn from natural human interaction to achieve continual model improvement and multifaceted alignment.
+We introduce Reinforcement Learning from Human Interaction (RLHI), a paradigm that learns directly from in-the-wild user conversations.

 News